RohitsSkill/TenAPI/README.md

 # TEN API For courses and Internship data
 ## Using this API you can able to use our Companies data, For your use without any code implementation.
-We are Working on it, So Currently this you can't use.
+We are Working on it, So Currently you can't use it.

 ## How to use this ?? :worried:
-Simple You just have to call **https://www.entrepreneurshipnetwork.net/api/ {{Which api you needed}}** This can be courses or internship
+Simple You just have to call **https://www.entrepreneurshipnetwork.net/api/ (Which api you needed This can be courses or internship)** on Your application